bitml-lang/bitml-doc/source/nutshell.rst

 For each participant, |langname| also need a public key for each piece of the contract (just :bitml:`(withdraw "B")` in this case).
-We can ask the compiler to take care of them, using :bitml:`(generate-keys)`.
+We can ask the compiler to take care of generating the keys, using :bitml:`(generate-keys)`.

 """""""""""""""""""""""""""""""""""""